bentrevett/pytorch-sentiment-analysis/README.md

-## Note: This repo is currently being updated for the new TorchText API!

-**From August 2020 onwards, the new TorchText API from TorchText >=0.7 should be used.
-This requires PyTorch >=1.6.
-The implementations below will not be updated in order to provide legacy support.
-Instead, new tutorials that make use the new API are being written.
-These are located in the [experimental](https://github.com/bentrevett/pytorch-sentiment-analysis/tree/master/experimental) folder and are currently in progress.
-They require TorchText 0.8 >= which, as of September 2020, must be built from the master branch of TorchText.**

-**If you have any feedback in regards to them, please submit and issue with the word "experimental" somewhere in the title.**

 # PyTorch Sentiment Analysis

+## Note: This repo only works with torchtext 0.9 or above which requires PyTorch 1.8 or above.
+If you are using torchtext 0.8 then please use [this](https://github.com/bentrevett/pytorch-sentiment-analysis/tree/torchtext08) branch.

-This repo contains tutorials covering how to do sentiment analysis using [PyTorch](https://github.com/pytorch/pytorch) 1.3 and [TorchText](https://github.com/pytorch/text) 0.4 using Python 3.7.
+This repo contains tutorials covering how to do sentiment analysis using [PyTorch](https://github.com/pytorch/pytorch) 1.8 and [torchtext](https://github.com/pytorch/text) 0.9 using Python 3.7.

 The first 2 tutorials will cover getting started with the de facto approach to sentiment analysis: recurrent neural networks (RNNs).
 The third notebook covers the [FastText](https://arxiv.org/abs/1607.01759) model and the final covers a [convolutional neural network](https://arxiv.org/abs/1408.5882) (CNN) model.